App reviews of Footsteps, TabataTrainer, Workout Hero, NHS Blood

 This is part 2 of a summary of the apps I use to help me workout and add fresh ideas to my workouts to keep it interesting.
 The order I am working through is based on the frequency I use the apps and each post covers 4 apps, so there will be 5 posts in total.

 App icons are links to the Apple Store.

 Tabata is a full-on exercise regimen.
 Tabata was founded in Japan by Izumi Tabata.
-He conducted tests on two groups of athletes; comparing moderate high intensity training with high intensity interval training.
-The results were that the athletes training in high intensity interval training improved their aerobic systems as well as their anaerobic system.
-The athletes who did the moderate high intensity training only improved their aerobic system and had little to no increase in their anaerobic system.
+He conducted tests on two groups of athletes; comparing moderate high-intensity training with high-intensity interval training.
+The results were that the athletes training in high-intensity interval training improved their aerobic systems as well as their anaerobic system.
+The athletes who did moderate high-intensity training only improved their aerobic system and had little to no increase in their anaerobic system.

 Workout Hero (pro)

 This is a Crossfit app.
 I was curious about Crossfit and wanted to find out more about it.
 I did some research on the web, and although there isn’t a Crossfit centre near me as far as I can tell, there are some routines (or WOD – Workout of the Day) that could be integrated into my usual training schedule to vary things.
 So I downloaded the app so I have access to the WODs just in case.
 The app contains how-to videos, random WODs, Paleo recipes and more.
 Remember that this is a pro app, so you’ll need to fit and know your form before diving into any of these WODs.

 [No Longer Available in App Store]